terryjbates/think-python/README.md

 think-python
 ============

-Exercises related to the "Think Python" programming textbook
+Exercises related to the "Think Python" programming textbook.

+You should fork this repo and socially code with Mr. Terry.